confluentinc/ksql/design-proposals/klip-3-serialization-of-single-fields.md

     -- Assuming system configuration is at the default:
     --  ksql.persistence.wrap.single.keys=false
-    --  ksql.persistence.wrap.single.values=false
+    --  ksql.persistence.wrap.single.values=true

-    -- creates a stream, picking up the system default of not wrapping -- the serialized value is expected to not be wrapped.
+    -- creates a stream, picking up the system default of not wrapping keys and wrapping values.
+    -- the serialized key is expected to not be wrapped.
+    -- the serialized value is expected to be wrapped.
-    -- if the serialized value is wrapped it will likely result in a deserialization error.
+    -- if the serialized forms do not match the expected wrapping it will result in a deserialization error.
-    CREATE STREAM IMPLICIT_SOURCE (ID INT) WITH (...);
+    CREATE STREAM IMPLICIT_SOURCE (ID INT KEY, NAME STRING) WITH (...);

-    -- override 'ksql.persistence.wrap.single.values' to true
+    -- override 'ksql.persistence.wrap.single.values' to false
     -- the serialized value is expected to not be unwrapped.
-    CREATE STREAM EXPLICIT_SOURCE (ID INT) WITH (WRAP_SINGLE_VALUE=true, ...);
+    CREATE STREAM EXPLICIT_SOURCE (ID INT) WITH (WRAP_SINGLE_VALUE=false, ...);

     -- results in an error as the value schema is multi-field CREATE STREAM BAD_SOURCE (ID INT, NAME STRING) WITH (WRAP_SINGLE_VALUE=false, ...);

-    -- creates a stream, picking up the system default of not wrapping -- the serialized values in the underlying topic will not be wrapped.
+    -- creates a stream, picking up the system default of not wrapping keys and wrapping values.
+    -- the serialized keys in the sink topic will not be wrapped.
+    -- the serialized values in the sink topic will be wrapped.
     CREATE STREAM IMPLICIT_SINK AS SELECT ID FROM S;

-    -- override 'ksql.persistence.wrap.single.values' to true
+    -- override 'ksql.persistence.wrap.single.keys' to true
-    -- the serialized values will be wrapped.
+    -- the serialized keys and values will be wrapped.
-    CREATE STREAM EXPLICIT_SINK WITH(WRAP_SINGLE_VALUE=true) AS SELECT ID FROM S;
+    CREATE STREAM EXPLICIT_SINK WITH(WRAP_SINGLE_KEY=true) AS SELECT ID FROM S;

     -- results in an error as the value schema is multi-field CREATE STREAM BAD_SINK WITH(WRAP_SINGLE_VALUE=true) AS SELECT ID, COST FROM S;